 Analyze Text

-Azure Language in Foundry Tools supports analysis of text, including language detection, sentiment analysis, key phrase extraction, and entity recognition.
+Azure Language in Foundry Tools supports analysis of text, including language detection, entity recognition, and PII redaction.

 For example, suppose a travel agency wants to process hotel reviews that have been submitted to the company's web site.
-By using the Azure Language, they can determine the language each review is written in, the sentiment (positive, neutral, or negative) of the reviews, key phrases that might indicate the main topics discussed in the review, and named entities, such as places, landmarks, or people mentioned in the reviews.
+By using the Azure Language, they can determine the language each review is written in, identify named entities, such as places, landmarks, or people mentioned in the reviews, and redact any personally identifiable information before publishing them on the company's website.
 In this exercise, you'll use the Azure Language Python SDK for text analytics to implement a simple hotel review application.

 While this exercise is based on Python, you can develop text analytics applications using multiple language-specific SDKs; including: